StephenCarlson/MiniHawk-VTOL/README.md

 The MiniHawk is a 3D-Printed VTOL aircraft.
 It was designed with printability in mind, and is intended to provide the community with a common and accessible VTOL testbed for experimentation and tinkering.
 The vehicle uses three (3) brushless DC motors for propulsion, with the forward pair tilting for forward flight and yaw control, and the rear motor fixed for hover only.
 Four (4) servos are used to tilt the forward motors and to control the elevon control surfaces of the wing.
 The airframe is a "plank"-style wing with a center body containing avionics and battery, and internal conduits routing to the nacelles and servos.
 Twin vertical stabilizer fins provide mild directional stability.

 ## Remarks / FAQs <a name="head-faqs"></a>
 - As this is a totally 3D-printed airframe, the fully-finished vehicle is moderately heavy, which is a handicap, especially in the hovering mode of flight.
 As such, be gentle and cautious in adding any additional weight.
-For the recommended print settings with a 0.4mm nozzle, the airframe alone weights a bit over 300g, and the all-up-weight of the finished vehicle is between 700g and 800g.
+For the recommended print settings with a 0.4mm nozzle, the airframe alone weights a bit over ~~300g,~~ and the all-up-weight of the finished vehicle is between ~~700g and 800g~~ 1000g to 1200g.
-- The parts used in this project are commonly available in the drone racing and R/C plane market(s). ~~The only known limiting component is the DYS BE1806 motor, which is an older (~2015 era) motor with a diameter of 23mm and around 80W power.
-A standard 22xx- or 23xx-sized motor can be used on the tail, but the nacelle design was modeled specifically for the DYS BE1806-2300KV.
-A future revision may increase the nacelle size to be able to mount 22xx-sized motors.
-Another potentially limiting component is the GreatPlanes GPMQ3843 Threaded Ball-Link set.~~ Limitations solved in the v2.0 prerelease.
+- The parts used in this project are commonly available in the drone racing and R/C plane market(s).
+Standard 22xx- or 23xx-sized motors can be used, but the nacelle design dictates an absolute maximum motor bell diameter of 29mm.
+Previous motor size limitations are solved in the v2.0 prerelease.
 Dubro #181 and Dubro #190 are acceptable substitutions to the GPMQ3843, which is apperently discontinued in 2021.
 - The aerodynamics and stability of the vehicle are still under analysis and subject to revision.
 The CFD poses/cases used for aerodynamics analysis are included for independent study.
-- Most project files are prefixed with "MH5", as this is the 5th internal revision of the design of the MiniHawk VTOL. __(UPDATE: Version 2 is "MH7", the old MH5 parts are retained in the repo for now.)__ The "MH#" prefix is incidental and not to be confused with the MH airfoil series, of which the MH45 is used for this vehicle.
-Generally, "MiniHawk VTOL" is the correct name for this design and any revisions to be released.
+- As of Version 2 of this design, project files are prefixed with "MH7", as this is the 7th internal revision of the design of the MiniHawk VTOL. __(Version 2 is "MH7", some of the old MH5 parts are retained in the repo for the moment.)__ The "MH#" prefix is incidental and not to be confused with the MH airfoil series, of which the MH45 is used for this vehicle.
+Generally, "MiniHawk-VTOL" is the correct name for this design and any revisions to be released.
 - This vehicle was designed in Autodesk Inventor Professional 2019.
-While compiled STLs are provided, the Solid Model and Assembly files for this vehicle are withheld at the time of this writing; contact me for inquires on obtaining a copy or further development. __(UPDATE: A STEP/STP of the Hatch/Lid is included for community derivations.
+While compiled STLs are provided, the Solid Model and Assembly files for this vehicle are withheld at the time of this writing; contact me for inquires on obtaining a copy or further development. __(UPDATE: A STEP/STP versions of some parts such as the Hatch/Lid are included for community derivations.
 Otherwise, source files are retained but STLs are open-access as usual.)__
-- ~~The Rear Strakes are recent additions to the design to compensate for poor directional stability.
-The aircraft does not weathervane into the relative wind well without them, and may yet require even larger vertical stabilization surfaces, not unlike the early days of the F-117 stealth aircraft.~~ Another late addition to the design is the Lid FPV Variant, which supports the Foxeer -Nano camera formfactor (15mm width) and has a 30.5mm grid for a video transmitter, such as the AKK Infinite DVR. __(UPDATE: Version 2 / MH7 has a Hatch/Lid for up to a 16mm FPV camera, and the 30.5mm grid for the VTX)__
+- There are some variants to each part, such as versions of the nose with and without NACA vents.
+The Winglet is available as "normal" or with an excavation for a GPS or other devices.
+The Hatch/Lid has a FPV Variant, which supports the Foxeer -Nano camera formfactor (15mm width) and has a 30.5mm grid for a video transmitter, such as the AKK Infinite DVR.

 ## Metrics <a name="head-metrics"></a>
 | Description              | Value                     |